rustshop/flakebox/docs/building-new-project.md

         };
 ```

-This `filterSubPaths` is a function exposed by
+This `source.fromPaths` function is exposed by
 `flakeboxLib` and is used for easy source code filtering.
 This is useful to avoid having to rebuild our Rust project
 when only irrelevant files changed.
 It's not strictly